 Materials for energy generation applications are becoming more critical as society looks towards alternative means of power beyond fossil fuel-based methods.
-Harper has been a critical partner for thermal processing solutions in Nuclear applications for decades to companies developing new energy generation technologies and optimizing their existing operations.
+Harper has been a critical partner for nuclear fuel processing furnace and kilns for decades to companies developing new energy generation technologies and optimizing their existing operations.

 Since 1957 when the first nuclear fuel sintering furnace for General Electric was produced, Harper has become the world’s leading provider of customized systems offering a range of advancements in energy efficiency, temperature uniformity, maintenance, and safety control.
 Typical applications for nuclear fuel processing include:

 - Sintering UO2 pellets for reactor fuel rods